-- Strong historical and cultural support of accessible post-secondary education in Quebec
+- strong historical and cultural support of accessible post-secondary education in Quebec

-- 2010 Government plan to initiate tuition increases
+- 2010 government plan to initiate tuition increases

-- Participation of other groups in protests such as opposition parties and workers’ unions
+- participation of other groups in protests such as opposition parties and workers’ unions

-- Creation of Bill 78 (incited further conflict)
+- creation of Bill 78 (incited further conflict)

-- Tuition freeze in September, 2012
+- tuition freeze in September 2012

-- Change of government after next election
+- change of government after next election

-- Former student leaders now involved in politics
+- former student leaders now involved in politics

-- But lack of substantive discussion about equity in education in Quebec
+- but lack of substantive discussion about equity in education in Quebec

 Like the informal outline, a formal outline should be a single-page display of the line of thinking your essay will develop.
 However, a formal outline is usually more detailed.
 It begins with the thesis statement and then presents major and minor sections of the essay in a logical order, clearly showing the relationships between the thesis statement, main points, subordinate points, and examples.
-For an expository essay, you may simply use key words or phrases to delineate your sections; for a persuasive essay, it’s useful to write full topic sentences for your supporting and sub-points to show how your argument will progress.
+For an expository essay, you may simply use key words or phrases to delineate your sections; for a persuasive essay, it’s useful to write topic sentences for each supporting point to show how your argument will progress.